❮ Poetry & Prose ❮ Books / People

 In utter loneliness a writer tries to explain the inexplicable.

-John Steinbeck’s “Of Mice and Men” Source: Sparknotes.
+John Steinbeck’s “Of Mice and Men” VIDEO Source: Sparknotes.
 (2010).
 Of Mice and Men.
 Retrieved from

 My imagination will get me a passport to hell one day.